 21 For then there shall be great suffering, such as not occurred from the beginning of the world until this time, or ever will be.
 22 And if those days were not shortened, no one would be saved; but for the sake of the elect those days will be shortened. —Matthew 24:21-22

 If scripture is your guide, then it should be clear that praying for the peace of some place that God has ordained will be destroyed is futile and in opposition to the plan and will of God.
 Perhaps we should pray that those in Jerusalem and Israel come to the saving knowledge of Jesus Christ and for wisdom for those who belong to the body of Messiah who currently live in Israel.
-But praying for the peace of Jerusalem is unscriptural.
+But praying for the peace of Jerusalem at this time is unscriptural.